caffeine-addictt/waku/.github/CODESTYLE.md

 - Headings are to be separated with 3 lines
 - Use of HTML comments is appreciated
 - Use of HTML is permitted
-- [reference style links](https://www.markdownguide.org/basic-syntax/#reference-style-links) are not required by are appreciated
+- [reference style links][reference-style-links] are not required by are appreciated
 - Exceedingly long lines are to be broken
 - The indents are to be 4 spaces